22 The t-statistic and t-distribution

 geom_line()

-Figure 14.1: t-distributions for various degrees of freedom.
-Note that the tails are fatter for smaller degrees of freedom, which is a result of estimating the standard deviation from the data.
+Figure 22.1: t-distributions for various degrees of freedom.
+The tails are fatter for smaller degrees of freedom — the visible cost of estimating the standard deviation from the data.

 group_by(Distribution) |>